 Having decided on a location and how much you want to spend, the next step is to look for coffee shops for sale.
-We have a coffee shops for sale section with a wide range available.
-At this point you should keep an open mind and look at several different businesses, as every business is different and you don’t want to lose time on one that might not be the best option.
+At this point, you should keep an open mind and look at several different businesses, as every business is different and you don’t want to lose time on one that might not be the best option.

 Once you’ve found a coffee shop you’re interested in, you need to look at its accounts.
 How much does it have coming in versus going out?
 Are there any glaring errors or red flags that could prevent you from taking it over?
-You’ll want to go through the accounts with a fine-toothed comb to make sure there’s no nasty surprises.
-To find out more on how to assess the financials of a business, click here.
+You’ll want to go through the accounts with a fine-toothed comb to make sure there are no nasty surprises.

 Having satisfied yourself that the coffee shop is a good opportunity, the next step is to arrange a viewing with the owner.
 This gives you a chance to see the property, the coffee preparation area, seating, as well as ask any questions you might have about the shop.
 Click here to see a great list of questions to ask at a viewing.

 If you’re still interested having viewed the financials and the coffee shop, your next move should be to make an offer.
-There are a number of ways to value a business, which can be found on our business valuation page, though when valuing a coffee shop you tend to look at a multiple of the weekly takings plus asset value plus freehold value (if applicable).
+There are several ways to value a business, which can be found on our business valuation page, though when valuing a coffee shop you tend to look at a multiple of the weekly takings plus asset value plus freehold value (if applicable).

-Due diligence is performed once a Letter of Intent is signed, and basically involves looking everything the business has – sales records, legal issues, financial documents and more – to determine the size of the opportunity the coffee shop presents.
+Due diligence is performed once a Letter of Intent is signed, and basically involves looking at everything the business has – sales records, legal issues, financial documents and more – to determine the size of the opportunity the coffee shop presents.
 As hard as it may be, if things just don’t stack up at this point, you may have to walk away from the sale.
-You can read our full guide to due diligence here.

 Having agreed on a deal and undertaken due diligence to make sure the business is all it’s cracked up to be, the final step is to complete the sale of the coffee shop.
 You’ll need to involve a solicitor to deal with contracts for both parties to sign and handle money, and this legal process can take some time.
 Once this is completed, the final step is to take over your new business and serve your first coffee!